 With the Covid craze lockdowns from our tyrannical government and being busy with my other websites and life in general in these crazy times, I have seriously neglected this website.
 If you receive anything from us on social media, it is from artificial intelligence automation.
 I don’t get on social media but a couple of times per year, and that’s how I prefer it.
 I am considering merging this site into a news site where we link to trustworthy news sites, a.k.a. “news threads.”
 Anyways, we hope you and yours are fairing well through the turmoil!

 She is a National Art Scholar who has won several awards for her real art that is not featured on this website.
 For many reasons, far beyond that, I am very grateful to be her dad.
 For instance, she is an awesome person with a big heart who loves Jesus and all His creatures…even people!
 She recently graduated K-State Magna Cume Laude with a Bachelor’s Degree In Biochemistry and a Minor In Entomology.
 She is now starting graduate school for her Ph.D. in Biochemistry.

 My name is David.
 I am a proud and thankful father of my daughter, our designer, Madison.
 Without her drawings and setup assistance, this site would not exist.
 However, her drawings of Wichita flags barely touch the surface of her skill as an artist.

 We hope you love our original Wichita flag-themed clothing and accessories that Madison has designed in our online storefront.
-I also want to give a shout-out to Alexa The Great, who works for us part-time as a freelance writer.
+I also want to shout out to Alexa The Great, who works for us part-time as a freelance writer.

-We really appreciate our customers.
-It is our pleasure to provide you with great products and valuable information about our awesome city.
+We appreciate our customers.
+We are pleased to provide you with great products and valuable information about our awesome city.
 The air capital has many things to offer its residents and visitors.
 Wichita has great food, history, activities, and people.

 A Great Place To Grow Up.